juniorgasparotto/SysCommand/documentation/en.md

 * `ArgumentsValid`: After the parse that information contains all the valid arguments
 * `ArgumentsInvalid`: After the parse that information contains all the invalid arguments
-* `HasError`: Indicates if there is no parse errors
+* `HasError`: Checks whether there is parse errors

 **Example:**